 2014 Outlook: The highlight of Henne's 2013 fantasy season came in Weeks 13-17, when he scored 73 points, which ranked 12th among quarterbacks.
 All told, he racked up double-digit points in seven of his last nine starts.
 The problem is that the Jags clearly don't believe Henne is their long-term solution under center after drafting Blake Bortles with the third overall pick.
 Management has made it clear that Henne will begin 2014 as the starter, but you have to wonder how long that will last.
 If coach Gus Bradley gives Bortles a shot at some point during the season, Henne won't be worth a roster spot -- even in deep leagues.

 2014 Outlook: For two games, Hoyer looked like the answer to years of QB futility in Cleveland.
 In the second and third starts of his NFL career, his cumulative stat line read: 60 percent completion rate, 590 yards, 5 TDs and 36 total fantasy points.
 Perhaps best of all, his 2.0 percent BDR showed an ability to keep his errors to a minimum.
-Sure, the small sample size (96 attempts) makes him far from a proven commodity, but most backups don't have the luxury of throwing passes to Jordan Cameron and, when he's not suspended, Josh Gordon.
-The potential is certainly there with Hoyer.
+Sure, the small sample size (96 attempts) makes him far from a proven commodity, but most backups don't have the luxury of throwing passes to Jordan Cameron and the now-suspended Josh Gordon.
+The potential is certainly there with Hoyer, although the upside is much lower with Gordon gone.
 The problem?
 Johnny Manziel is now in town -- and as long as he stays healthy, he's Cleveland's starter.

 2014 Outlook: Robert Griffin III has started every game in only two of his six seasons as a college and NFL QB, so Cousins has much better odds than many backups to actually get into a game.
 But when he does, he takes too many chances (3.2 percent BDR) and doesn't get enough of a payoff for those risks.
 Last year his 7.8 vertical ypa ranked 42nd among QBs with 30 or more vertical attempts.
 As it stands now, he should be considered only in deep dynasty leagues, where the possibility that Washington could trade him ups Cousins' value.